 Exela Technologies Reschedules Special Meeting

-The Exela Special Meeting of Stockholders scheduled for Thursday, May 4, 2023 will be rescheduled to May 5 at 12:00 PM ET

-/EIN News/ -- IRVING, Texas, May 03, 2023 (GLOBE NEWSWIRE) -- Exela Technologies, Inc. (“Exela” or “the Company”) (NASDAQ: XELA, XELAP), a leader in business processing automation, announced today that the Exela Special Meeting of Stockholders (“Special Meeting”), which was originally scheduled for May 4, 2023 has been postponed to May 5 at 12:00PM ET.
+IRVING, Texas, May 03, 2023 (GLOBE NEWSWIRE) -- Exela Technologies, Inc. ("Exela" or "the Company") XELA XELAP), a leader in business processing automation, announced today that the Exela Special Meeting of Stockholders ("Special Meeting"), which was originally scheduled for May 4, 2023 has been postponed to May 5 at 12:00PM ET.

 At the Special Meeting, stockholders will be asked to vote on a proposal to adopt an amendment to Exela's certificate of incorporation to effect a reverse split of Exela's outstanding common stock at a ratio in the range of 1-for-100 to 1-for-200, to be determined at the discretion of Exela's Board of Directors and publicly announced during 2023, whereby each outstanding 100 to 200 shares would be combined, converted and changed into 1 share of Exela's common stock.